-ABSTRACT: This paper employs a unique Italian data source to take a comprehensive approach to labor market pooling.
+This paper employs a unique Italian data source to take a comprehensive approach to labor market pooling.
 It jointly considers many different aspects of the agglomeration - labor market relationship, including turnover, learning, matching, and hold up.
 It also considers labor market pooling from the perspective of both workers and firms and across a range of industries.
-The paper reports a general positive relationship of turnover to local population density, which is consistent with theories of agglomeration and uncertainty.
-The paper also finds evidence of on-the-job learning that is consistent with theories of labor pooling, labor poaching, and hold up.
+Overall, the paper finds some support for theories of labor market pooling, but the support is weak.
+Specifically, there is a general positive relationship of turnover to local population density, which is consistent with theories of agglomeration and uncertainty.
+There is also evidence of on-the-job learning that is consistent with theories of labor pooling, labor poaching, and hold up.
 In addition, the paper provides evidence consistent with agglomeration improving job matches.
-However, the labor market pooling gains that we measure are small in magnitude and seem unlikely to account for a substantial share of the agglomeration benefits accruing to worker and firms.
+However, the labor market pooling gains that we measure are small in magnitude and seem unlikely to account for a substantial share of the agglomeration benefits accruing to Italian workers and firms.